nanlabs/aws-glue-etl-boilerplate/README.md

 Exploring the configured servers for the first time in pgAdmin will prompt for the password for the server, that is POSTGRES_DB_PASSWORD.
 ## Notes

-### Why the Dockerfile is at the root of the project and not in local-dev?
+### Why the Dockerfile is at the root of the project and not in local?

 Since we need to add some Python deps for our project, we need to `ADD` (or `COPY`) the `Pipfile`.
 The reason  to have the Dockerfile at the root of the project is that: